ndd21/PHYS281/docs/demo-scripts.md

     required bits imported into a main script (see the tutorial on [importing modules](../demo-importing-modules/index.html)).

-A Python script file must have the `.py` suffix @(file extension).
+A Python script file usually has the `.py` suffix @(file extension).
 File names can be anything that your operating system allows, but it is recommended that they be short and descriptive of what the script is designed to do.
 It is also good practice to not have blank spaces in file names.

 ## Example script